jorisvddonk/tzo/README.md

 Each instruction in the program list (_either_ an opcode invocation, a string literal to be pushed onto the stack, or a number literal to be pushed onto the stack) takes up 1 space in the program list.
 The program list starts at 0.

+## Standard input and output

+By default, there is no standard input and output.
+Consider either using the stack as your standard input and output, or defining your own custom (foreign) opcodes for standard input and output (see below).

 # Opcodes

 The following section describes all opcodes from the standard runtime, which implementations are expected to implement.
 Note that it is also possible to push string or number literals onto the stack; this is not documented here as there is no associated opcode for that.